Are you thinking about taking on a cycling challenge in 2021? Wondering what a gran fondo is, but a bit embarrassed to ask?!

 In some countries (including France and Italy), you will need medical certificates signed from your doctor stating you are fit for amateur cycling events.
 The vast majority of the big events will supply templates for you to take to your doctor beforehand to sign to say you are fit.

 Always check the level of insurance you need to take part.
 In some countries you can buy a day licence (approx. 10 euros) to provide adequate cover or you may be already covered if you have a comprehensive cycle insurance policy.
+Our article on cycling insurance has more information.

-A final piece of advice; try to find a hotel within walking distance of the start.
+Try to find a hotel within walking distance of the start.
 Most events start quite early in the morning and you will be asked to be on the line around 30 minutes or so before the scheduled time.
 You will need time to get yourself ready and to ensure your bike is in proper working order and also have time to eat a hearty breakfast so the last thing you then need is an hour’s drive to get to the starting pen!
 You will need all of your energy for later in the day!

 I'd also suggest always making a note of the mobile number of the mechanical assistance vehicle and having an idea where the feed stations and big climbs are on the route.